 Principal Investigator: Professor Wei-Jun Jean Yeung, Provost's Chair Professor, Sociology Dept, CFPR Director and ARI Research Leader of Changing Family in Asia Cluster, NUS

-Co-Principal Investigators: A/P Chia Ngee Choon (Economics), Dr. Ding Xiaopan (Psychology), A/P Corinne Ghoh (Social Work), Prof John Ham (Economics), Dr Ryan Hong (Psychology), A/P Huang Swee Lian, Shirlena (Geography), Prof Lim Sun Sun (SUTD), A/P Jessica Pan (Economics), A/P Leher Singh (Psychology), Prof Brenda Yeoh (Geography), Dr Rongjun Yu (Psychology)
+Co-Principal Investigators: A/P Chia Ngee Choon (Economics), Dr. Ding Xiaopan (Psychology), A/P Corinne Ghoh (Social Work), A/P Ryan Hong (Psychology), A/P Huang Swee Lian, Shirlena (Geography), Prof Lim Sun Sun (SUTD), A/P Jessica Pan (Economics), A/P Leher Singh (Psychology), A/P Walter Theseira (SUSS), Prof Brenda Yeoh (Geography), Dr Rongjun Yu (Psychology)

 Funded by The Ministry of Education Social Science Research Thematic Grant (MOE2016 – SSRTG – 044)

 This project examines human development in Singapore by using innovative methods to understand factors that can promote Singaporean children’s early childhood development, and provide input that can help address these factors.
 The main research questions are on the state of Singaporean children; how family, childcare and early education institutions, community, and state interact to shape the development of Singapore’s children; and, how these investments affect intergenerational mobility and social stratification in Singapore.